CS636 Thinking about Layers

 - No service or DAO object should construct another service or DAO

-object, and the service and DAO objects should all be set up and
+and DAO objects should all be set up by special code.

 - Errors in the DAO layer should throw SQLException (or, for JPA

-the business logic layer and usually rethrown as
+business logic layer and usually rethrown as ServiceException.

 - Errors in the business logic layer should throw ServiceException,